-At Buckingham Opticians we use Transitions Signature as our plastic photochromic lens material of choice.
+At Buckingham Opticians we use Transitions 8 as our plastic photochromic lens material of choice.
 The lenses are clear indoors, in the car and at night, but adapt quckly to sunlight to protect the eyes from glare.
 They also offer 100% protection from harmful UV light.
-They are available in brown and grey.
+They are available in brown, green and grey.

-For those who need protection from glare when driving, the alternative is Transitions Signature Xtractive, which carry a moderate tint in the car and indoors, but also rapidly adapt to sunlight when outside.
+For those who need protection from glare when driving, the alternative is Transitions Xtractive, which carry a moderate tint in the car and indoors, but also rapidly adapt to sunlight when outside.
 They also offer 100% protection from UV.
-They are only available in grey.
+They are also available in grey, green and brown.

 DRIVEWEAR.
 These lenses react to visible light as well as UV, which means they change in the car and indoors when the lighting is bright.
 They also have a polarising filter which eliminates glare inside and out - unlike conventional polarising filters these do not appear darkly tinted, so they can be worn in comfort indoors.
 In low lighting the lenses have a green/yellow colour, improving contrast and maximising visual efficiency.
 As the lighting increases they change to a copper colour, which is great when driving and may inprove depth perception, and then to a dark red/brown in bright sunshine.
 However, as the lenses always have a certain depth of tint, they are not designed to be worn when driving at night.

 In rimless spectacle frames, the bridge and sides are fitted to the lenses by bolts or gromits which are fitted into holes drilled through the lens material.
 As a result the material used must be tough and less brittle.
 Obviously glass - even toughened glass - cannot be used as it is far too brittle (and illegal!), but even CR39 is not recommended as it can break easily.